My first rule of grilling is that active fire must never be wasted.

 What about gas, you might ask?
-If you don't mind sacrificing flavor for convenience (even our resident grilling expert, Joshua Bousel, is on the fence on this issue), then a gas grill can be a great, albeit far more expensive, option.
-If you're interested, read up on our picks for the best gas grills for under $1,000.
+If you don't mind sacrificing flavor for convenience (you can read about how charcoal and gas stack up against each other here), then a gas grill can be a great, albeit far more expensive, option.
+If you're interested, read up on our picks for the best gas grills.

 All the same rules for charcoal grills apply to gas grills, but in this case, different brands perform markedly differently.
 Some don't burn hot enough; others heat unevenly; still others have badly designed grease-drainage systems, leading to flare-ups.

 The grill experts at Weber have some of the best models on the market, like the Weber Genesis II E-335.